-^{37.} See Online Appendix Figure A92 and Appendix Table A78.
+37See Appendix Figure A92 and Appendix Table A78.
 For example, in 2010, the value of the U.S. corporate capital stock is approximately the same whether one looks at equity market prices or at the current cost of corporate capital goods as estimated by BEA statisticians.
 That is, Tobin's Q is around 1.

-Q below 1.38 If that is true, measuring corporate capital stocks at book value might be desirable for some purposes (e.g., for growth accounting), so in our database we also report series with corporate capital at book value.
-There are, however, issues with bookvalue estimates (one of which being that intangible capital is imperfectly accounted for) that lead us to view market values as probably more informative in the long run.39 Whether one uses book or market values for corporate capital, the capital-output ratio has increased markedly in all rich countries since the 1970s.40
+voting rights with workers' representatives and sometime regional governments - which might push Q below 1.38 If that is true, measuring corporate capital stocks at book value might be desirable for some purposes (e.g., for growth accounting), so in our database we also report series with corporate capital at book value.
+There are, however, issues with book-value estimates (one of which being that intangible capital is imperfectly accounted for) that lead us to view market values as probably more informative in the long run.39 Whether one uses book- or market-values for corporate capital, the capital-output ratio has increased markedly in all rich countries since the 1970s.40

-V. Decompositions of 1970-2010 Wealth Accumulation
+V. Decompositions of 1970-2010 wealth accumulation

 V.A.
-Growth Rates versus Saving Rates
+Growth rates versus saving rates

 How can we account for the rise and cross-country variations of national wealth-income ratio?
 According to the one-good capital accumulation model, wealth-income ratios are driven by two key forces: the saving rate s and the income growth rate g.
 So it is useful to have in mind the magnitude of 1970-2010 growth and saving rates.
-The basic fact is that both rates vary widely across countries and seem largely unrelated (Tables III-IV), which creates room for wide, multidimensional variations in wealth-income ratios across countries.
+The basic fact is that both rates vary widely across countries and seem largely unrelated (Tables III-IV), which creates room for wide, multi-dimensional variations in wealth-income ratios across countries.